She-Devil (1989 film): Critical response

 She-Devil received mixed reviews from critics at the time of its release.
+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 21 critics, indicating "mixed or average" reviews.

-Critic Roger Ebert awarded the film three out of four stars, praising Barr and Streep's performances as well as director Seidelman's "touch for off-center humor, the kind that works not because of setups and punch lines, but because of the screwy logic her characters bring to their dilemmas."
-Variety called the film "a dark and gleeful revenge saga," adding that the casting is "a real coup, with Barr going her everywoman TV persona one better by breaking the big screen heroine mold, and Streep blowing away any notion that she can’t be funny."
+Critic Roger Ebert awarded the film three out of four stars, praising Barr and Streep's performances as well as director Seidelman's "touch for off-center humor, the kind that works not because of setups and punch lines, but because of the screwy logic her characters bring to their dilemmas".
+Variety called the film "a dark and gleeful revenge saga", adding that the casting is "a real coup, with Barr going her everywoman TV persona one better by breaking the big screen heroine mold, and Streep blowing away any notion that she can’t be funny".

 Vincent Canby of The New York Times praised Streep's performance, likening it to "a magnificent illusionist at work.
-Miss Streep dives into this thimble-sized comedy and makes one believe—at least, while she is on the screen—that it is an Olympic-sized swimming pool of wit," but felt that Barr "is unable to rise above her circumstances.
+Miss Streep dives into this thimble-sized comedy and makes one believe—at least, while she is on the screen—that it is an Olympic-sized swimming pool of wit", but felt that Barr "is unable to rise above her circumstances.
 To begin with, she is saddled with a role that is less serious, as the film's production notes put it, than monstrous.
-It has nothing to do with her weight, though the movie is not very kind about that."
+It has nothing to do with her weight, though the movie is not very kind about that".
 Peter Rainer of the Los Angeles Times made a similar observation, feeling that Streep's comedic performance outshined that of Barr's.